0xsequence/ethsigning/docs/docs/signatures.md

 slug: /
 ---

-# Signing Messages in Ethereum: EOAs vs. Smart Contract Wallets
+# EOAs vs. Smart Contract Wallets

 In Ethereum, signing messages is a mechanism to prove ownership of a particular address without the need to perform a transaction on the blockchain.
 This document explains the differences between signing messages with Externally Owned Accounts (EOAs) and smart contract wallets, with a focus on EIP-1271 and EIP-6492 standards.

 ## Externally Owned Accounts (EOAs) vs. Smart Contract Wallets

 - **EOAs**:

   - Simple accounts controlled by private keys.
   - Can easily sign messages using their private keys which can then be verified by anyone using the corresponding public key.

 - **Smart Contract Wallets**:
   - Contracts that own and control assets.
   - Can be controlled by EOAs or other contracts.
   - Unlike EOAs, they don’t have private keys to sign messages, and need a method within the contract to verify signatures.

 ## EIP-1271 (Standard Signature Validation Method for Contracts)